Clear Lake Development Strategy

 The community, through Envision Eugene, has highlighted our responsibility to protect, restore, and enhance natural resources.
 The entire Clear Lake expansion area contains 924 acres of land amidst active streams, canals, wetlands, and riparian corridors of the Willamette Valley, which are an invaluable asset to our local and regional ecosystems.
 The city of Eugene’s Stormwater Basin Master Plan provides area-wide guidance to manage stormwater runoff, protect local wetlands and floodplains, and mitigate detrimental impacts to our vibrant and cherished natural resources.

 While wetlands are present throughout the entire Clear Lake expansion area, many are lower quality than those in other areas studied and are a potential asset for alternative stormwater functions or open space uses.
 According to the Goal 5 ESEE Analysis for Significant Wetlands and Riparian Corridors study, existing wetlands in areas north of Airport Road are of lower quality and create conflicts between wildlife and airport operations.
-Therefore, it is appropriate to encourage restoration of wildlife habitat in the central and southern areas of the Clear Lake area south of Airport Road.
-These northern areas will focus on protecting water quality and storage functions and performance of canals and drainage channels.
-The central and southern areas will do the same while adding Wetland Habitat Restoration alongside other community resources and enhancements such as the park and school sites.
+Therefore, the focus is on protecting water quality and storage functions of wetlands and drainage channels through the /WQ Overlay Zone rather than protecting the area within existing boundaries of wetlands and conservation setback areas that have been significantly degraded as a result of farming practices.

 Public Health, Schools, & Parks